IDDM: Identity-Decoupled Personalized Diffusion Models with a Tunable Privacy-Utility Trade-off: Experiments

 \textbf{Personalization performance for unseen prompts.} We further evaluate four unseen prompts beyond the training prompt, including hat, glasses, red hair, and big eyes.
 Table~\ref{tab:extra_prompts_rho} reports the quantitative results, and Figure~\ref{cele_6p} in Appendix~C shows qualitative examples on CelebA-HQ.
 Across all prompts, IDDM continues to generate diverse and visually plausible portraits while weakening identity linkability beyond the training prompt.

-Once the personalized diffusion model is obtained, generating portraits under new prompts requires only standard inference, which is computationally lightweight.
+\textbf{Protection robustness.} We evaluate the robustness of generated images under common transformations, including JPEG compression, resizing, blurring, and cropping, with full results reported in Appendix A.2.
+IDDM achieves consistently low ADA and BRQ under these transformations, indicating robust identity protection.

-\subsection{Ablation Study.}
+\subsection{Ablation Study}

-We study several design choices and hyperparameters in IDDM, including the diffusion backbone, the FR ensemble used for optimization, the stage split ratio $\rho$, the outer-loop iterations $K$, the bounded budget $\eta$, and the Softmin temperature $\tau$.
+We study 1) the diffusion backbone, 2) several design choices and hyperparameters in IDDM, including the ablation of the diffusion backbone, the FR ensemble used for optimization, the stage split ratio $\rho$, the outer-loop iterations $K$, the bounded budget $\eta$, and the Softmin temperature $\tau$, and 3) the LoRA-based personalization method.
 Among them, $\rho$ is the primary control parameter for the privacy-utility trade-off and is discussed in the main text.
-The remaining ablations serve as complementary analyses of robustness, sensitivity, and optimization behavior.
-In particular, the ablations of the FR ensemble, $\eta$, $\tau$, and $K$, together with detailed numerical results and discussions, are deferred to Appendix~A.1.
-Finally, the ablation of the diffusion backbone is reported in Table~\ref{version}, showing that IDDM remains effective across different Stable Diffusion versions.
+The remaining ablations, together with detailed numerical results and discussions, are deferred to Appendix~A.1 and A.2.